robotsorcerer/robotsorcerer.github.io/_posts/2019-02-15-small-or-large_science.md

 - **TLDR**

 Small teams disrupt science and technology by exploring and amplifying promising ideas from older and less-popular work.
 Large teams develop recent successes, by solving acknowledged problems and refining common designs.
-Both small and large teams are essential to a flourishing ecology of science and technology
+Both small and large teams are essential to a flourishing ecology of science and technology.

 - **Longer version**